fastify/fastify/docs/Server.md

 *Fallback*: The first two lines of your plugin will represent the plugin name.
 This will help to indentify the root cause when you deal with many plugins.

 Important: If you have to deal with nested plugins the name differs with the usage of the [fastify-plugin](https://github.com/fastify/fastify-plugin) because no new scope is created and therefore we have no place to attach contextual data.
-In that case the plugin name will represent a unique path of all involved plugins in the format of `plugin-A -> plugin-B`.
+In that case the plugin name will represent the boot order of all involved plugins in the format of `plugin-A -> plugin-B`.

 <a name="log"></a>
 #### log